Robust preparation noncontextuality inequalities in the simplest scenario: A closed expression

 if and only if

 Furthermore, equality in \eqref{lem1} and \eqref{lem2} is also equivalent. \end{lem} Geometrically this lemma concerns a tetrahedron with vertices $(x_i, y_i, z_i)$. \Cref{lem1} asks whether, when the 0-3 edge meets the 1-2 edge in the $(x,y)$-plane, it is below in the $z$-direction.
 Subject to the convention \eqref{orientation} that is equivalent to the statement \eqref{lem2} about the signed volume of the tetrahedron.
-A purely algebraic proof can be given as follows. \begin{proof} Denoting the LHS of \eqref{orientation} by $D$, Cramer's rule gives
+A purely algebraic proof can be given as follows. \begin{proof} Denoting the left hand side (LHS) of \eqref{orientation} by $D$, Cramer's rule gives

 Substituting these into \eqref{lem1} and multiplying through by $D > 0$ gives, upon expanding all the determinants, \eqref{lem2}.
-The reader can avoid an algebraic quagmire by referring to the Mathematica notebook provided on the arXiv. \end{proof}
+The reader can avoid an algebraic quagmire by referring to the Mathematica notebook provided as an ancillary file on the arXiv. \end{proof}